Cambanoora Gorge

 The road through the gorge is bordered mostly by private property.
 Drivers should stick to the road and stop at designated stopping areas only including Bullocky Crossing.
 Proper driver behaviour is appreciated including slowing down for cows and wildlife on the road, leaving no rubbish, and not driving up the river (platypus there).
-Activities such as bushwalking, bird watching, mountain bike riding, picnicking are encouraged.
+Activities such as bushwalking, horse riding, bird watching, mountain bike riding, picnicking are encouraged.
 There is no camping in the gorge unless organised prior on private property.

-The gorge is part of the Bicentennial National Trail.
+Condamine River Road is section 6 of the National Trail.

+More recently Condamine River road has been subjected to exploitation by 4WD tourism operators and clubs which has led to overtourism and damage to the sensative riparian environment that supports one of the last Murray Darling breeding populations of platypus and blackfish in South East Queensland.
+It has also resulted in escalating conflict between trespassing 4WD's, residents and the police.